foliovision/fv-wordpress-flowplayer/readme.txt

 * improved checking of videos with improved integration in wp-admin (check all of your videos in one place)
 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.1.35 - 2013/09/17 =
+* Fix - added class fv-flowplayer-mobile-switch to the mobile switch message P element
+* Fix - adjusted text of the template checker
+* Bugfix - changed name of the RELATIVE_PATH constant for better compatibility
+* Bugfix - video aspect ratio calculation for vertically oriented videos
+* Bugfix - "Send to Foliovision" function of video checker - switched to use same From address as the Wordpress site

 = 2.1.34 - 2013/08/23 =
 * Feature - template checker now also checks for working wp_footer hook in template